 Mounting the Camera on a Hi-Rail vehicle

 Right of Way mapping is best done at speed.
 When we talk about 7 frames per second-imagery, that means you are able to capture one image per second, so if you are travelling at 40 miles per hour, you can still get an image every 5 meters.
 This can also be determined in the settings of each camera pre-collection.
-H-rail is recommended for multiple reasons including:
+H-rail engineers is recommended for multiple reasons including:

 1- It is easier to mount a GPS camera system on the rooftop of a hi-rail truck or SUV.